ccollicutt/docker-swift-onlyone/README.md

 ## startmain.sh

 Like many docker containers, there is a script that starts services.
-The most idiomatic way to use docker is one container one service, but in the case of this particular Dockerfile we will be starting several services in the container, such as rsyslog, memcached, and all the required OpenStack Swift daemons.
+The most idiomatic way to use docker is one container one service, but in this particular Dockerfile we will be starting several services in the container, such as rsyslog, memcached, and all the required OpenStack Swift daemons.
 So in this case we're using Docker more as a role-based system.
 All of the required Swift services are running in this one container.

 ## Usage